lospec/lospec-blender-toolkit/README.md

 - Have helpful tooltips for every field
 - Have a simple title (the same title we'd use on the docs page)
 - Have "Fake User" enabled (little shield next to name)
+- Include an example file that clearly utilizes it, and renders to a factor of 600x300

 ## Feature Ideas